 People generally don’t like pain – they want to make it go away.
 Tell them how you can help them with that.

-3. Avoid ambiguous, fluffy or boilerplate language.
+3. Avoid ambiguous, fluffy or boilerplate language in your copy.

 If anyone can say it, it isn’t worth putting on your site.
 Skip the generalities and say something bold and unique!
 Check out one of my favorite brands, Love Beauty & Planet, who does a great job with the copy on their website sharing their unique story.